AWS Lambda Base64 Encoded Request Body/Response Body

 orimage/jpeg

-manually to see the base64 encoded request body.
-Sending JSON or form-data request without change Content-Type header to see normal request body. - GET /image API setting the Accept request header to
+to observe the base64 encoded request body.
+Send JSON or form-data requests without changing the Content-Type header to see the normal request body. - GET /image API: Set the Accept request header to

 image/jpeg

-Encoded request body depends on two factors, binary media type in API gateway setting and Content-Type request header.
+Request body encoding is determined by two key factors: the binary media type configuration in API Gateway and the Content-Type request header.

 and image/jpeg